 Look at this drawing.
-The posterior baby’s back is extended straight, even arched, along the mother’s spine.
+The posterior baby’s back is often extended straight, even arched, along the mother’s spine.
 Having the baby’s back extended often pushes the baby’s chin up.
-Posterior babies more often have an extended neck.

 A posterior head circumference measures larger than the anterior head circumference.

 The difference can make a woman’s labor pattern vary.
 Compare anterior and posterior labor patterns.

 A posterior presentation aims the top of the head into the pelvis, i.e. oblong, rather than the circle of the crown.
 The anterior baby’s head enters the pelvis from the crown of the head first.
 The crown molds more easily.

 There are four posterior positions.